Search for a rare disease

-Achondroplasia is the most common form of chondrodysplasia, characterized by rhizomelia, exaggerated lumbar lordosis, brachydactyly, and macrocephaly with frontal bossing and midface hypoplasia.
+A primary bone dysplasia with micromelia characterized by rhizomelia, exaggerated lumbar lordosis, brachydactyly, and macrocephaly with frontal bossing and midface hypoplasia.

-Estimated incidence is at about 1/25,000 live births worldwide.
+Achondroplasia estimated incidence is at about 1/25,000 live births worldwide.

 There is only a slight decrease in life expectancy compared to the general population, potentially due to cardiovascular disease.